Arizona Strip District Office and Public Lands Information Center

-The BLM Arizona Strip District is comprised of four public lands management units including the Arizona Strip Field Office, Vermilion Cliffs National Monument, the Grand Canyon-Parashant National Monument jointly managed with the National Park Service, and the Baaj Nwaavjo I'tah Kukveni-Ancestral Footprints of the Grand Canyon National Monument jointly managed with the U.S. Forest Service.
+The Arizona Strip District is managed for conservation, recreation, grazing, cultural resource protection, and a variety of multiple‑use activities.
+The district includes four management units: the Arizona Strip Field Office, Vermilion Cliffs National Monument, Grand Canyon–Parashant National Monument jointly managed under a service first agreement with the National Park Service, and the Baaj Nwaavjo I'tah Kukveni – Ancestral Footprints of the Grand Canyon National Monument jointly managed with the U.S. Forest Service.

 Thank you for your patience!

-Please visit us at our new BLM/NPS centralized location at 4001 East Aviator Drive (just east of the St. George Municipal Airport) to obtain maps, resource permits, and recreation information for the BLM Arizona Strip District, BLM St. George Field Office, Vermilion Cliffs National Monument, BLM/NPS Grand Canyon-Parashant National Monument and Baaj Nwaavjo I’tah Kukveni National Monument.
-Thank you for your patience during this change as we work to improve the efficiency of the delivery of our services.
+Please visit us at our BLM/NPS centralized location at 4001 East Aviator Drive (just east of the St. George Municipal Airport) to obtain maps, resource permits, and recreation information for the BLM Arizona Strip District, BLM St. George Field Office, Vermilion Cliffs National Monument, BLM/NPS Grand Canyon-Parashant National Monument and Baaj Nwaavjo I’tah Kukveni National Monument.

 Arizona Strip Field Office